 Next, move on to check your battery and all of its connectors and wiring.
 Measure the health of your battery to make sure it isn't failing.

 A bad battery will make your car start slower and slower over time as it outputs less and less power.
 A battery over three years old should be tested at least once a year and this service will be offered free with an oil change at many shops (though you may have to ask for it.)

 A battery with less than 70% of its original functionality is "failing" though it may continue to work "adequately" until it falls to 50% functionality.
-If you want to refill your battery, the best battery tender is excellent solution.
+Click here to find charge if your battery still working